Causes and symptoms

 Treatment of fractures of the ankle starts at the site of the accident, usually by the emergency doctor, who repositions the foot to avoid any further damage to the soft tissues, nerves and blood vessels.

-The leg is then immobilised with a splint until the patient arrives at hospital.
+The leg is then immobilized with a splint until the patient arrives at hospital.

 Non-surgical treatment is possible for all fractures of the ankle joint in which the bones are not dislocated and for those without any damage to the ligamentous connection between the shinbone and the fibula (syndesmosis).
 As a rule, prompt surgery is also not considered for patients with severe illnesses who have higher surgical risks, for instance, in the case of severe circulatory disorders of the legs, leg ulcers or forefoot infections.